SUNLENCA- lenacapavir sodium tablet, film coated SUNLENCA- lenacapavir sodium kit

 Cmax AUC

-• * All interaction studies conducted in subjects without HIV-1.
+• * All interaction studies conducted in participants without HIV-1.

 • Following 600 mg twice daily for 2 days, single 600 mg doses of lenacapavir were administered with each coadministered drug, resulting in lenacapavir exposures similar to or higher than those at the recommended dosage regimen.